thunil/tempoGAN/README.md

 ## Software and Installation

-Note: tensorflow 1.3 or higher is required to run.
+Note: tensorflow (we recommend using tensorflow 1.12 to 1.14) is required to run.

 For GPU training use the following packages:
  - *CUDA 10.0*